udareaniket/gitUserSearch/README.md

 On the second screen right panel, followers of the searched git user are shown(upto 100 per page).
 You can click on the individual follower to see thier follower(this provides a reccursive search).

+#Technology

+Used AngularJs 1 as the front end framework along with material design css from https://getmdl.io which follows material ui directrions from google documented at https://material.io

+Basic use of jQuery,bootstrap,javascript.

 **You can see the demo here:**  [Demo](http://gitsearch-env-1.7upg4i2kjb.us-east-2.elasticbeanstalk.com/)